Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The author describes the idiosyncrasies of sleep in women, including changes that occur with the biological life cycles of menstruation, pregnancy, and menopause.
 Each phase increases the risk of sleep disturbance in unique ways that require distinct management.
-New research is revealing novel aspects of sleep pathology in women.
+Research has revealed novel aspects of sleep pathology and management in women.

 • Although women sleep better than men, 46% complain of trouble sleeping almost every night. | |